Caring for your Original Art from Michele Donohue Art

 Heat tolerance of resin varies depending on item & resin product used for said item.

-On my Coasters, Trays & Tables, I sometimes use an art type resin to create the artwork with, then top-coat with the higher heat resin, or sometimes the whole piece (coasters) is made throughout all the layers with the higher heat countertop resin.
+Coasters, Trays & Tables, I sometimes use an art type resin to create the artwork with, then top-coat with the higher heat resin, or sometimes the whole piece (coasters) is made throughout all the layers with the higher heat countertop resin.

 Coasters made with high heat resin, typically can hold a hot cup of coffee/tea without marking.
 Keep in mind occasionally tile/ceramics (tiles & cups) can hold more heat in, and therefore some times the results can vary with tile & ceramics for marking.
 See further notes below on coasters.